THE SILVER ROUTE: FROM MERIDA TO SALAMANCA (292 Kms)

 At this stage we will leave Cáceres behind and find Casar de Cáceres as our first town.
 The Way will take you through a succession of dirt roads, open fields and landmarks.
 We will pass by the chapel of Santiago and advance until we cross the river Tajo to reach the Alcántara reservoir, the end of the current stage.

 In the afternoon you will enjoy a pleasant natural environment, perfect for connecting with yourself and relaxing.
 We recommend that you take advantage of this silent stop to recharge your batteries for the remaining stages.

 Embalse de Alcántara – Grimaldo

-On this day you will leave the surroundings of the Alcantara Reservoir to go to your next destination: Grimaldo.
-You will ascend a path that climbs the Garrote hill, from where you will be able to enjoy beautiful views of the reservoir.
-Continue your way towards the Sierra de Arco and cross the bridge of San Benito before reaching Cañaveral.
-From here you will cross the port of Los Castaños surrounded by cork oaks until you reach Grimaldo.
+On this day you will leave the environment of the Alcantara Reservoir to go to the equator of this section of the Via de la Plata that begins in Merida.
+Your next destination: Grimaldo.
+You will ascend by a path that goes up to the Garrote hill, from where you will be able to enjoy beautiful views of the reservoir.
+You will continue your way towards the Sierra de Arco and cross the San Benito bridge before reaching Cañaveral.
+From here you will cross the Puerto de los Castaños surrounded by cork trees until you reach Grimaldo.

 Grimaldo is a village belonging to the municipality of Cañaveral, which has historically been a place of passage for the people who made the pilgrimage to Santiago de Compostela along the Via de la Plata.
 You can visit the church of Santa Marina and deletairos tasting their traditional dishes: migas, morcilla or caldereta.